For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 2. Write a Christmas Gift List

 You will overspend if you don’t have a list.
-I’m sure there are specific studies that prove this fact, but based on my observation skills I know this is true.
+I’m sure there are specific studies that prove this fact, but based on my observation skills I know it is true.

 Before you buy your first gift start a holiday gift list.

-I typically start with close family and friends and then move down the list until I’m out of money.
+I typically start with close family, friends, and coworkers.
 I put my list together and then set a budget for each person on my list.

 3. Be creative

 Some of the most meaningful gifts I’ve received and given have been the least expensive gifts.
 The gifts from the heart, always mean the most.
-I’m not a pinterest person, but if I were, that would be the place to start.
+I don’t have a crafty bone in my body, so this idea doesn’t work well for me.

-There are thousands of creative, easy gift ideas online.
+There are also thousands of creative, easy gift ideas online.
+Pinterest is the absolute best resource for inexpensive fun gift ideas.
 Here is a link to a Pinterest board that I created with fun, inexpensive gift ideas.